python-trio/trio/docs/source/reference-core.rst

 .. note::

-   The ``from_thread.run*`` functions reuse the host task that called :func:`trio.to_thread.run_sync` to run your provided function in the typical case, namely when ``cancellable=False`` so Trio can be sure that the task will always be around to perform the work.
+   The ``from_thread.run*`` functions reuse the host task that called :func:`trio.to_thread.run_sync` to run your provided function, as long as you're using the default ``cancellable=False`` so Trio can be sure that the task will remain around to perform the work.
 If you pass ``cancellable=True`` at the outset, or if you provide a :class:`~trio.lowlevel.TrioToken` when calling back in to Trio, your functions will be executed in a new system task.
 Therefore, the